IamUSER/Flipper-Fusion/documentation/readme.md

 - SFW Mode (PRO Mode in Fusion)
 - Jamming Files
 - Custom subghz presets
+- Added new Battery display-type
-- Subghz and IR signal replication via gpio | Credits to @ankris812, exact commit lost to time as of rn
+- Subghz and IR signal replication via gpio | Credits to @ankris812
-- Honda Keys (CVE-2022-27254)
+- Honda Keys (CVE-2022-27254) & Ford blockers
 - NSFW Animations tied to the level system.
 Read more above
 - New API Routes for Locale settings
 - Scrolling view for long file names in browser